Frequently Asked Questions (FAQ)

 Microdata are inherently flexible.
 You do not need to depend on published statistics that compiled the data in a certain way, if at all.
 You can generate your own statistics from the data in any manner desired, including individual-level multivariate analyses.

 Time diary analysis requires two levels of weighting.
 First, as in all surveys, weights are needed to bring the sample in line with the population from which it was drawn.
 Second, weights also balance seasonal variations and variations by day of the week.
 MTUS samples contains 2 sets of weights:

-OCOMBWT: Original weight (population day preferred, or whatever original weight is available if not combined);
+OCOMBWT: Original weight (population and day preferred, or whatever original weight is available if not combined);

-PROPWT: Proposed weight (population day combined weight rescaled if needed) (see below about the rescaling procedure).
+PROPWT: Proposed weight (population and day combined weight rescaled if needed) (see below about the rescaling procedure).

 More information about how weights have been calculated can be found in the MTUS Coding procedures